 Our objective is to continue on the path of profitable growth and attain a turnover of EUR 30 million by the end of 2020.
 We aim at undisputed market leadership in the Nordic countries and consolidating our position as a major player among the best European business management trainers.
 We will build a position as a regional thought leader, leaning on Aalto University's strengths such as entrepreneurship, design, innovation and research and development.
 In Aalto University, art and science meet technology and business, which makes it a globally unique multi-disciplinary university.

 The operations of Aalto University Executive Education Ltd provide a sizeable income to the university community in various forms such as dividends, tuition fees and rents.
-In 2016, the financial footprint of Aalto University Executive Education in the Aalto community amounted to approximately EUR 2.6 million.
+In 2017, the financial footprint of Aalto University Executive Education in the Aalto community amounted to approximately EUR 3.1 million (EUR 2.6 million in 2016).

 Accreditations and Networks